top of page

 -

 Harness and Leash: Our piglets go home with a harness & leash fit for them while they're young.
 If you plan to use a harness & leash when your pig gets older, I highly recommend an adjustable rope harness & leash.
-Please do not put a collar on your pig, ever.
-Miniature pigs should NEVER use a collar due to the risks of injury and suffocation.
-Their anatomy with thick neck & narrow head, makes it easier to obtain a neck injury and airway obstruction.
-Harnesses are recommended for safe and comfort while walking and for restraint.
+Please do NOT put a collar on your pig.
+Miniature pigs should NEVER wear a collar due to the risks of injury and suffocation.
+Anatomically, pigs have a thick neck & narrow head that make it easier for them to obtain a neck injury and airway obstruction.
+Harnesses are recommended for safety and comfort while walking and for restraint.

 -